For Keeps (film)

-For Keeps is a 1988 American coming of age comedy drama film starring Molly Ringwald and Randall Batinkoff as Darcy and Stan, two high school seniors in love.
-Complications ensue when Darcy becomes pregnant just before graduation and decides to keep her baby.
-This movie is noted for being Ringwald's final "teen" movie, and is cited as one of her most mature performances, particularly in a scene where Darcy is suffering from postpartum depression after the birth of her child.
+For Keeps is a 1988 American coming of age comedy drama film directed by John G. Avildsen.
+Starring Molly Ringwald and Randall Batinkoff as Darcy Elliot and Stan Bobrucz, two high school seniors in love, complications ensue when Darcy becomes pregnant just before graduation and decides to keep her baby Thea.
+This movie is noted for being Ringwald's final "teen" film, and is cited as one of her most mature performances, particularly in a scene where Darcy is suffering from postpartum depression after the birth of her child.

 Plot

-In Kenosha, Wisconsin, Darcy, editor at her high school paper, and her steady boyfriend Stan are in their final year of high school and already have been accepted at good colleges.
-Before Darcy goes to the University of Wisconsin to study journalism, she will go on a trip to Paris with her mother for her graduation present, while Stan will go to Caltech to study architecture.
+In Kenosha, Wisconsin, Darcy Elliot, editor of her high school paper, and her steady boyfriend Stan Bobrucz are in their final year of high school and already have been accepted at good colleges.
+Before Darcy goes to the University of Wisconsin–Madison to study journalism, she will go on a trip to Paris with her single mother Donna for her graduation present, while Stan will go to Caltech to study architecture.

 With the help of Darcy's best friend Lila, Darcy and Stan spend a weekend together and Darcy becomes pregnant.
 They announce the pregnancy to their families at Thanksgiving.
-Neither Darcy's single-parent mother Donna nor Stan's Catholic parents are very supportive.
+Neither Donna nor Stan's Catholic parents are very supportive.
 Respectively, they urge the young couple to have an abortion or give up the baby for adoption.
 Darcy plans to have an abortion, but does not go through with it, much to Stan's relief.

 At Christmas, the couple announces their plans to keep the baby, causing a break between them and their parents.
 They rent a decrepit apartment and marry to the cheers of their friends, despite the fact that without parental consent the marriage is not legal.

-At the urging of her high school guidance counselor, who explains that other girls will want to emulate her and become adolescent mothers themselves, Darcy drops out of high school but works toward her GED.
+At the urging of Miss Giles, her high school guidance counselor, who explains that other girls will want to emulate her and become adolescent mothers themselves, Darcy drops out of high school but works toward her GED.
 Prom is interrupted by Darcy's water breaking.

 Although baby Thea (short for Theodosia) is healthy, Darcy suffers from post-partum depression, unable to even hold her daughter, and Stan struggles to pay the bills on a part-time job salary.
-Only when Darcy hears an intruder (who turns out to be Stan's father) and picks up her baby protectively does she break from her depression.
+Only when Darcy hears an intruder (who turns out to be Stan's father Vic) and picks up her baby protectively does she break from her depression.